How to Install an Exterior Light Fixture on Stucco

 How Do You Hang Outdoor Lights on Stucco?

 Outdoor lights are a great way to add curb appeal to your home and make it more inviting for guests.
-But when it comes to stucco, knowing how to hang outdoor lights can be a bit of a challenge.
+But when it comes to stucco, knowing how to hang outdoor lights can be challenging.
 The good news is that there are a few different methods that you can use to get the job done.

 The first is to use command strips.
 This is a quick and easy solution that doesn’t require any drilling.
-Attach the command strips to the back of your light fixtures and then press them firmly into place on the stucco.
+Attach the command strips to the back of your light fixtures and press them firmly on the stucco.

 Another option is to use adhesive hooks.
-These also don’t require any drilling, and they’re just as easy to use as command strips.
+These also don’t require drilling and are just as easy to use as command strips.
 Attach the hooks to the back of your light fixtures and then hang them on the stucco.

 If you’re looking for a more permanent solution, you can use wall anchors and screws.
-This method does require drilling, but it’s still relatively easy to do.
+This method requires drilling, but it’s still relatively easy.
 First, drill a hole in the stucco using a masonry bit and then insert the wall anchor.
 Next, screw the light fixture into the wall anchor.

-With a little effort, you can easily hang any outdoor light on stucco.
+You can easily hang any outdoor light on stucco with a little effort.
 Keep reading for more information about how to install an exterior light fixture on stucco.

 Can You Screw Directly Into Stucco?